pomdtr/sunbeam/www/frontend/docs/reference/schemas/action.md

     "key": "c",
     // the type of the action (required)
     "type": "copy",
+    "copy": {
         // the text to copy (required)
         "text": "hello world",
         // whether to exit sunbeam after copying the text (optional)
-    // if not specified, sunbeam will not exit
+        // if not specified, sunbeam will not exit "exit": true
-    "exit": true
+    }
 }
 ```